Par lizi520 le 16 Décembre 2015 à 10:04

 The BBC's director of television Danny Cohen called Mayall a "truly brilliant comedian".

-"His comic timing was outstanding and his screen presence unique incorporation of company in hong kong.
+"His comic timing was outstanding and his screen presence unique.
 For a generation of viewers he was a true comedy hero,"

 Par lizi520 le 16 Mai 2014 à 09:45